JuliaPlots/StatsPlots.jl/README.md

 ## GroupedErrors.jl for population analysis

-Population analysis on a table-like data structures can be done using the [GroupedErrors](https://github.com/piever/GroupedErrors.jl) package.
+Population analysis on a table-like data structures can be done using the highly recommended [GroupedErrors](https://github.com/piever/GroupedErrors.jl) package.

 This external package, in combination with StatPlots, greatly simplifies the creation of two types of plots: